openconnectivity/IOTivity-Lite-setup/Readme.md

 # Initial Flow

-The Initial flow is doing a generation (with the supplied example):
+The Initial flow is performing code generation (with the supplied example):
 1. [gen.sh](#generate-code)

 	script to generate the code that represents the device.